 - Assist Bedridden Patients - Being bedridden causes bedsores and other issues.
 Therefore, CNAs are often responsible for moving and/or turning bedridden patients to keep these problems from developing.
 They may also assist patients with using walkers and other devices to move around the floor for a little exercise.

 - Provide and Empty Bedpans - Many patients in hospitals, nursing homes, and other facilities rely on bedpans.
 In most cases, CNAs are responsible for providing clean bedpans and emptying old ones.

 - Answer Patient Calls - When a patient calls for a basic service like a drink, a CNA is typically the one who handles it.
 Similarly, CNAs often take calls from patients who are now home after being treated and from those who are getting ready to come in for care.

 - Set Up Medical Equipment and Tools - CNAs help doctors, RNs, and other healthcare professionals in many ways.
 One example is moving around crucial medical equipment and delivering it where it needs to be.
 They often lay out tools for physicians and others to ensure they have everything they need to deliver first-rate care to patients.
 For this reason, CNAs should have a basic understanding of such tools and equipment.

 - Observe Patients - Oftentimes, CNAs spend the most one-on-one time with patients.
 As a result, they often report their observations to RNs, doctors, and others to make sure everyone is on the same page.
-They also tend to develop the closest connections with patients for this reason.
+They also tend to develop close connections with patients for this reason.

 - Act as Intermediaries - In many ways, CNAs help to pull the whole team together.
 They work on the front lines with patients and are capable of advocating for them with registered nurses.
 They may deliver messages from RNs and other staff members to doctors and others.